spanichella/ADSORB-tool/README.md

 if (!require(dplyr)){ install.packages("dplyr") }
 ```

-***Another requirement is to update the location XML configuration files shared as example in the specific folders***:
+***Another requirement is to update the location XML configuration files shared as examples in the specific folders***:
           - the folder ***Reviews-Dataset***, we explain the content of this folder later.
           - the folder ***RE-meeting-Transcripts***, we explain the content of this folder later.
 Then run Requirement-Collector-ML-Component-1.0.jar as described later.